cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

 serialization, such that every protobuf parser can parse it.

-No maps are supported in version 1 due to the complexity of defining a derterministic serialization.
+No maps are supported in version 1 due to the complexity of defining a deterministic serialization.
 This might change in future.
 Implementations must reject documents containing maps as invalid input.

 ### Serialization rules